4 Networking Rules for the Introvert

 Unfortunately, there is a point where you cannot avoid a full-fledged networking event.
 Myself being an introvert I took a liking in marketing and obviously had to deal with those situations quite a lot.
 Truth be told, I still do not feel comfortable before going out networking, but I get through and make the most out of it for the sake of my career and work responsibilities.

 In a fear-inducing situation, our mind has a tendency to exaggerate everything.
-Taking this to a “networking event” context, we see everyone there as intimidating as a Lion is to a Gazelle.
-People with strong purpose who eventually think of us as being petty and insignificant.
+Taking this to a “networking event” context, we see everyone there as intimidating as a lion is to a gazelle.
+People with a strong purpose eventually think of us as being petty and insignificant.
 In other words, they are the predators and you are the prey.
 The actual truth is that the majority are as uncomfortable as you, and for some, maybe even more so than you.
 Putting things in perspective allows to reduce this fear factor and be on the same level as others.

 Most likely when attending an event, you already have a lead on a few prospects, potential business partners or any other like-minded people.
 Research them!
 The amount of information might surprise you when searching online on Google or LinkedIn.
 A quick check can provide you with juicy conversation material, or even better, lead to a future work opportunity.
 Bonus if you can leverage your online network.
 For instance, you might meet people you previously interacted with on LinkedIn.
 In such cases, you will have a good head-start!